System.Net.HttpListenerException (0x80004005): Failed to listen on prefix XXXX because it conflicts with an existing registration on the machine

 System.Net.HttpListenerException (0x80004005): Failed to listen on prefix 'https://+:5555/' because it conflicts with an existing registration on the machine.

-After you have been running QVSource with remote access enabled but then attempted to move to running QVSource over SSL.
+An example scenario would be running QVSource with remote access enabled and then attempting to move QVSource to use SSL.

-Firstly, try running a PowerShell Command prompt as administrator and entering:
+Launch a PowerShell Command prompt as administrator and run:

 netsh http show urlacl | where {$_ -match ':5555'}